Psikik/print-calculator/README.md

 # Print Calculator CLI

-A command-line tool for calculating the cost of 3D prints with support for G-code analysis, material management, and detailed cost breakdowns.
+A Python command-line tool for calculating the cost of 3D prints with support for G-code analysis, material management, and detailed cost breakdowns.

 ## Features